fpalmisa/ada-project-remontADA/README.md

 ## <center>About the Dataset</center>

+This dataset consists beer reviews collected over period of 17 years (2001 to 2017) from two beer rating websites: BeerAdvocate (https://www.beeradvocate.com/) and RateBeer (https://www.ratebeer.com/).
+The dataset contain both textual and numerical data.

+Following some analysis, the decision was made to merge the datasets from both platforms.
+This merging process aimed to obtain more robust and meaningful results in terms of expert and non-expert ratings.
+It was observed that combining both datasets reduces more the bias than considering each dataset in isolation.
+To mitigate potential biases introduced by the merger, a standardization procedure was implemented for the different rating systems used by the two websites.

+To increase comparability, users on one website were linked with their counterparts on the other website, and a similar linkage process was applied to beers.
+This approach ensures a more equitable evaluation of ratings across the merged dataset, providing a foundation for reliable and unbiased analyses.

 ## <center>Who is an expert ?</center>
 In this section we introduce our definition of experts, the ones that could be able to help making our beer successful.